Camila-Ribeiro/My-Cookbook_Milestone-Project/static/testing/manual/testing.md

 #### User Recipe Details (route /'user_recipe_details'):
-1. Try to click on button "Edit recipe" to verify if it redirects to "Edit Recipe" page.
+1. Try to click on share button "Facebook" to verify if it redirects to Facebook's page.
-2. Try to click on "Bin icon" to verify if it is deleting the recipe and redirects to "My recipes" page.
+2. Try to click on share button "Tweet" to verify if it redirects to Twitter's page.
+3. Try to click on share button "Email" to verify if it redirects to user email's page.

 #### Error Page
-1. Try to click on link "here" to verify if it redirects back to the homepage/index.
+1. Try to click on link "here" to verify if it redirects back to index.